Infinitely divisible modified Bessel distributions: Distributions whose Laplace transform involves modified Bessel functions

-and this relation immediately implies the second equation in Theorems \ref{thIfirst} and \ref{thmprod00} as well as the second equality in \eqref{eqprod1}.
 Moreover, the next corollary contains some immediate applications of the formula in \eqref{eqprod1} concerning the product of modified Bessel functions of the first and second kind.
-The first part of the next corollary is well-known and it was proved by using non-trivial arguments in 2007 by Penfold et al. \cite{penfold} for $\mu\geq0,$ in 2009 by Baricz \cite{baricz} for $\mu\geq-\frac{1}{2}$ and in 2021 by Segura \cite{segura} for $\mu\geq-1.$ We also note that part {\bf f} of the next corollary have been also proved by Baricz \cite[Corollary 1]{bariczexpo} for the case when $\mu\geq\frac{1}{2}$ by using some Tur\'an type inequalities for the modified Bessel functions of the first and second kinds.
+The first part of the next corollary is well-known and it was proved by using non-trivial arguments in 2007 by Penfold et al. \cite{penfold} for $\mu\geq0,$ in 2009 by Baricz \cite{baricz} for $\mu\geq-\frac{1}{2}$ and in 2021 by Segura \cite{segura} for $\mu\geq-1.$